tejaspatelll/Warp-Drive/README.md

 ## Why This Toy Is Special (Educational & Fun!)

-**Warp Drive Space Adventure** is more than a toy—it’s a playful introduction to physics, astronomy, and creativity:
+**Warp Drive Universe Explorer** is more than a toy—it’s a playful introduction to physics, astronomy, and creativity:

 - **STEAM Learning:** Kids see black holes, supernovae, and galaxies come alive, sparking curiosity about how space works.
 - **Engaged Senses:** Colorful visuals and smooth motion encourage attention and imagination.